Kunslog/Kunslog.github.io/README.md

 Welcome!

-I am a PhD student in the School of Economics at University College Dublin (UCD).
+I am a PhD student in the School of Economics at University College Dublin (UCD). <br>
 I am also a postgraduate research fellow at UCD Geary Institute.

-My main research interests are in the fields of labour and family economics.
+My main research interests are in the fields of Labour Economics and Family Economics.

-Research topics include: inequality, earnings dynamics, informal insurance, family formation and dissolution, economic links among family members.
+Research topics include: <br>
+inequality, earnings dynamics, informal insurance, family formation and dissolution, economic links among family members.

 You can find my CV [here](https://sites.google.com/view/wukun/cv?authuser=0) and can reach me at <kun.wu1@ucdconnect.ie>

-\
 \
 **Working Papers**